phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 Here we'll detail in practice some hooks Zend extensions can use, and what to do with them, in some very simple scenario.

-.. warning:: Remember that Zend extension design usually require that you master the
+.. warning:: Remember that Zend extensions design usually require that you master the
              :doc:`Zend engine <../zend_engine>` deeply.

 For our example here, we're gonna design a Zend extension that uses those hooks :